|A benefit of being short? You can do yoga in cramped spaces like these.|

 This morning, Cynthia and I went to Freestone again for a zumba toning class.
 This was my first time doing zumba and it was a challenge having to do all that movement with weights in hand.
 It was fun, though!
 The instructor was energetic and I worked up a good sweat.
 Maybe when I get back home I'll try a regular zumba class.

-middle school there and has been bugging me all week to come, and I wasn't enthusiastic about the idea.
+Then we rushed off to a Native American reservation in the middle of nowhere so we could visit Dad at his school.
+He's the principal at a middle school there and has been bugging me all week to come, and I wasn't enthusiastic about the idea.
 But sometimes he can be annoyingly persistent and it really couldn't be avoided.
 Plus, I've been spending all my time with Cynthia and J this week, and since Dad's the only one in this house that I'm actually related to I guess it'd be wrong not to spend time with him too.
 I guess.
-I don't absolutely hate the idea of spending time with Dad, but I didn't want to go because:
+I don't absolutely hate the idea of spending time with Dad, and I was intrigued by the idea of being on a reservation for the first time, but I didn't want to go because:

 1) He never asked me if I wanted to go.
 He wanted me to come so he decided on his own that I would.
 He'd say things like, "I can't wait for you to meet my students," or "Are you excited to come visit me at the school?"
 But the explicit, considerate question "Would you like to come visit my school?" never came out of his mouth.

-2) I knew that he would only parade me around the school to his staff and his students, bragging about how brillant and perfect and intelligent I am, as if those things were true and as if he had had something to do with it.
+2) I knew that he would only parade me around the school to his staff and his students, bragging about how brilliant and perfect I am, as if those things were unequivocally true (nobody is perfect) and as if he had had something to do with it.

 And that's exactly what he did.
 He dragged me around campus, interrupting every single class so that all of his staff and all 90 of his students would know who I was.
 I felt used.
-I know most parents like to brag about their children, but he's so obnoxious about it that it's sickening.
-Seriously, you're the principal and you're interrupting every single class just so you can put me on display?
+I know most parents like to brag about their children, but seriously, you're the principal and you're interrupting every single class just so you can put your daughter on display?
 Come on, now!
 And then, he'd try to introduce me or explain to his students how much of an example I was, but he couldn't get the facts straight.

 Dad (to a room full of students): This is my daughter, Danielle.
 She goes to the University of Michigan.